dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 > Any enum value consumes as much memory as the largest variant for its corresponding enum type, as well as the size needed to store a discriminant.

-Well, that explains.
-Our largest variant is `Object::String`, holding a `String` type of 24 bytes.
-Our discriminant is taking up a single byte, but because of alignment it will use 8 bytes instead.
+That explains.
+The largest variant is `Object::String`, holding a `String` type of 24 bytes.
+The discriminant is taking up a single byte, but because of alignment it will add another 7 bytes of padding.

 Using 32 bytes while most of our variants could theoretically fit into just 8 bytes does not sound optimal.
 What can we do to shrink it?